 Hopbush is a flowering evergreen shrub that belongs to the soapberry family.
-Many members of this family produce fruit are used to make soap, earning them the soapberry name.
+Many members of this family produce fruits that are used to make soap, earning them the soapberry name.
 It is rapid growing even in poor soils, and particularly tolerant of drought and windy conditions, making it useful as a windbreak or barrier plant.

 Hopbush produces highly durable and tough wood, making it useful for many applications.
 Everything from walking staves to weapons to building materials can be made from hopbush wood.
 The wood of the hopbush used in many locations for firewood.
 Hopbush fruit has been used widely as a substitute for hops in the production of beer.
 The leaves may be used for their scent, and in some regions of the world are used as incense for funerals.

 In New Zealand, the Maori use hopbush wood for making walking sticks, spears, ax-handles and weights for drill shafts.
 In Brazil, Hawaii, New Guinea, Southeast Asia, and West Africa they use the wood for beams and posts used to build houses and storage buildings.

 Hawaiians use the red flowers to fashion leis and to make a red dye.
 In New Guinea, fishermen use hopbush wood to build fish traps.
 Hunting tribes have used the saponin-rich leaves of the hopbush in streams and lakes to stupefy fish.
 The sticky resin produced by the leaves of the hopbush make it possible to use its branches like a torch.

 Hopbush has a myriad of medicinal uses around the world.
 The juice of the hopbush is particularly rich in tannin, making it useful medicinally as a styptic, to heal wounds, treat rashes and soothe insect bites.
 Leaves may be chewed to abate toothache pain.

 Hopbush is used In Africa and Asia to treat digestive complaints, infections, rheumatism, and respiratory problems.
 In New Guinea, it is used to stimulate lactation in mothers and as a remedy to treat dysentery.